MattCollins84/insto/README.md

 Insto is a prototype application designed to provide real-time functionality to existing IT systems.

+Throughout this documentation the assumption is made that the Insto server is running on the host 'http://insto' on port '3000'.

 ## 1) Real-time Message Broker

 Insto listens on port 3000 for WebSocket connections.
 When a user connects, it is sent an "identify" request.
 The user should reply with an "identity" message which is a JSON object that defines the connector's identity e.g.